erigontech/erigon/docs/programmers_guide/guide.md

 The description of semantics would require the introduction of a stack, which can contain hashes, or nodes of the tree.

-`LEAFVAL` opcode consumes the next value in the key-value pair, and pushes it on top of the stack.

 `LEAF` opcode consumes the next key-value pair, creates a new leaf node and pushes it onto the stack.
 The operand `length-of-key` specifies how many digits of the key become part of the leaf node.
 For example, for the leaf `11` in our example, it will be 6 digits, and for the leaf `12`, it will be 4 digits.
 Special case of `length-of-key`